 Where there is freedom, there will always be conflict.
 The right to speak my mind is more important by far than the right to vote.
 There are many places in the world today where people line up at the poles to vote for one or the other of two equally corrupt officials and The United States is quickly becoming one of them.
 What can you do?
 Think about it.
 Talk about it.
 SHOUT and DEMONSTRATE about it.
 Send a letter to your congressman and especially, to the President of the United States.
 Send THIS letter if you agree with it.
 Call for, and watch for the development of a grass roots movement among the GREAT MIDDLE, people who can put aside their petty differences in order to rescue the core upon which we all depend.
 Everyone wants their children to be free to pursue life, liberty and happiness.
 Everyone with the exception of those who do not care about their neighbors children, and are only concerned with their own profit, even at the expense of the common good, and they are not really Americans at heart.
 Democracy is precious.
 It is NEVER free.
 The conflict that preserves it NEVER ENDS.
 Prepare to join selective boycotts to punish corporate robber barons.
 Prepare to join a march or a protest against the electoral elite ensconced like bloodsucking ticks in Washington.
 Raise your voice for campaign reform.
 Special interests own our Congressmen.
 Prepare to support the President should he turn out to be a man of courage and integrity and really go after these criminals and traitors like he said he would.
 Or just go back to sleep and dream- let the next generation pay the ultimate price of our lethargy, indifference and self indulgence.

-Read more articles by John Wacaster or search for articles on the same topic or others.
+Read more articles by John Wacaster or search for other articles by topic below.